bigchaindb/BEPs/15/README.md

 By creating some tools, and a demo showing how to use them, we hope to help Ethereum developers get started using BigchainDB in their projects.

+# Overview

+The high-level goal is to create a "Hello world" demo (with tools and documentation) showing the basic concepts of how an Ethereum DApp can write to, and read from, a BigchainDB network.
+A smart developer should be able to build something more sophisticated once they understand the concepts illustrated by the demo.

 # Specification

 The tools described below must all work with the Ethereum Mainnet and at least one of the Ethereum testnets.

 All smart contract code to implement this BEP must be written in Solidity.

-## Tools for Writing Data to an External BigchainDB Network
+## Writing Data to an External BigchainDB Network

 To write data to any BigchainDB network, one must construct a valid BigchainDB transaction then send it to the network using an HTTP POST request.